 - Read the assigned literature and complete the assignments and the lab report on time.

 - Present the lab practical results in writing and make the appropriate corrections.

--Recombinant DNA techniques Several modern DNA analysis methods will be covered ranging from DNA isolation and sequencing to PCR and a variety of molecular biology techniques for DNA manipulation.
-Significant time will be spent on: restriction enzyme digests and other reactions that modify DNA, PCR, primer design, sequencing methods, homology cloning, Gibson cloning, recombineering, Cas9-based genome editing, forwarded evolution etc.
+Several modern DNA analysis methods will be covered, ranging from DNA isolation and sequencing to PCR and a variety of molecular biology techniques for DNA manipulation.
+Significant time will be spent on: restriction enzyme digests and other reactions that modify DNA, PCR, primer design, sequencing methods, homology cloning, Gibson cloning, recombineering, Cas9-based genome editing, forwarded evolution et c.

--Mass spectrometry Basics of mass spectrometry, MALDI-TOF, MS/MS (incl. sequencing proteins), quantitative proteomics (e.g., iTRAQ, iCAT, spectral counting), characterization of post-translational modifications using MS etc.
+Basics of mass spectrometry, MALDI-TOF, MS/MS (including sequencing proteins), quantitative proteomics (e.g. iTRAQ, iCAT and spectral counting) and characterization of post-translational modifications using MS et c.

--Microarrays DNA + protein arrays, RNA-seq, ribosome profiling etc.
+DNA + protein arrays, RNA-seq, ribosome profiling et c.